Unified Fast Cards

 Ideation & Exploration

-Multi-card layout compositions, swipe gestures, ad blend variants
+Multi-card layout compositions, swipe gestures, ad blend variants.

-Trade-offs & balancing designed a system where content and monetization (ads) coexist without overwhelming users
+Trade-offs & balancing designed a system where content and monetization (ads)

-Resolved format challenges in designing card shells that work for text, video, game, and commerce in a single scalable framework
+Designing card shells that work for text, video, game, and commerce in a single scalable framework

 Final Design